17 Nov 10 Pre-Remodel Tips for the Bathroom

 Use these ideas for a hassle-free bathroom project

 You’ve been pining for a bathroom remodel for years and now you are finally able to map out the details.
 There are several things you’ll need to do to facilitate a smooth ride and prevent any potential headaches.
 Educa5te yourself about the processes involved as much as possible.
 Being informed is invaluable and will greater protect you from surprises.
-You’ll want to know a number of details, like how much space is needed for each bathroom accessory, what type of vanity works with the space best, etc… Communication is the key – maintain an open dialogue with your building collaborator to ensure your involvement.
+You’ll want to know a number of details, like how much space is needed for each bathroom accessory, what type of vanity works with the space best, and you can also check out these popular bathroom designs to find a great design for your bathroom.
+Communication is the key – maintain an open dialogue with your building collaborator to ensure your involvement.
 Here’s a list of things to consider/determine upfront:

 1. Know the costs

-When entering into a project it is important to accurately assess the situation, consider the size of the room, talk to professionals and get detailed quotes for everything you plan to do.
+When entering into a project it is important to accurately assess the situation, consider the size of the room, talk to a bathroom designer Egham and get detailed quotes for everything you plan to do.
 Discuss the quality of the materials you want to use and determine what elements of the job, if any, you may undertake solely.

 2. Decide what to Keep